 Alenia Aermacchi engineers developed the autopilot software for the M-346 using Model-Based Design with Simulink®.

 A team of system and control engineers developed a system model in Simulink and Stateflow® for ARP-4754, using Stateflow to define the six primary autopilot states, the transitions between them, and other control logic.
 They ran simulations to validate the system behavior.

 The team elaborated the system model to create the autopilot software model, optimizing it to improve performance and incorporating modeling and safety standards to satisfy certification constraints.

-They ran additional simulations on the software model and ensured 100% coverage of the software requirements from these tests using model coverage analysis with Simulink Verification and Validation™.
+They ran additional simulations on the software model and ensured 100% coverage of the software requirements from these tests using model coverage analysis with Simulink Coverage™.

-They used the Requirements Management Interface in Simulink Verification and Validation to link the software requirements in IBM® Rational® DOORS® to Simulink and Stateflow objects in their model.
+They used the Requirements Management Interface in Simulink Requirements to link the software requirements in IBM® Rational® DOORS® to Simulink and Stateflow objects in their model.
 With Simulink Report Generator™, they generated a requirements traceability report for certification.

 They used Model Advisor to check their software model against DO-178B high-integrity standards and Alenia Aermacchi’s own custom rules.

 Using Embedded Coder®, the team generated about 17,000 lines of C code from their software model.
 They compiled the generated code for a PowerPC® processor using the Green Hills® AdaMULTI® compiler.